View Barbara Pope's Obituary on cincinnati.com and share memories

 |

-Indian Hill - Barbara Myrtle Buxton Pope, born to Lorrin William Buxton and Myrtle Emma Williams in Rocky River, Ohio, on June 7, 1922, died on December 19, 2019, in Cincinnati, Ohio.
+Barbara Myrtle Buxton Pope, born to Lorin William Buxton and Myrtle Emma Williams in Rocky River, Ohio, on June 7, 1922, died on December 19, 2019, in Cincinnati, Ohio.
 She was predeceased by her brother William Buxton and her husband of fifty-eight years, Charles Foster Pope.
-She is survived by her children Penelope Pope, Thomas Pope, Deborah Pope, and Priscilla Pope-Levison, nine grandchildren, Jesse, Daniel and Gabriel Gilner; Nicholas and Matthew Shangler; Christopher and Jeffrey Pope; and Chloe and Jeremy Pope-Levison, and four great grandchildren, Davin, Francesca, Gianna, and Henry.
+She is survived by her children Penelope Pope, Deborah Pope, Thomas Pope, and Priscilla Pope-Levison, nine grandchildren, Jesse, Daniel and Gabriel Gilner; Nicholas and Matthew Shangler; Christopher and Jeffrey Pope; and Chloe and Jeremy Pope-Levison, and four great grandchildren, Davin, Francesca, Gianna, and Henry.

 Barbara was a woman of indomitable spirit, both at home and in her community.
 She was a mentor to dozens of Girl Scouts over the years, even taking them on a European tour; for her service she received the Girl Scouts lifetime membership pin.
 The consummate volunteer, Barbara was active in other organizations, such as the Cincinnati Dental Auxiliary, Junior League, the Indian Hill Historical Society, the Welcomers, the Travel Club of Cincinnati, and the Indian Hill Civic Club.
 She and Charlie together attended hundreds of symphony concerts over the years; they were subscribers to the symphony for over fifty years.
 She and Charlie were also active members of Armstrong Chapel United Methodist Church, through which they participated in an untold number of mission trips in Cincinnati, Appalachia, Haiti, and Jamaica.
 Nevertheless, while she was a committed and capable homemaker and devoted citizen of Indian Hill, the grass never grew under Barbara's feet.
 She was passionate about travel, and she made sure her husband Charlie roamed the world with her.